-Catholic Supply supplies our school uniform and Sew Many Logos supplies the PE uniform.
+Just Me Apparel , Inc. supplies our school uniform and Sew Many Logos supplies the PE uniform.
 When we change our clocks, we change our uniforms to seasonal uniforms, appropriate to summer and winter.
 Students wear gym uniforms to school on PE days.
 Occasionally, for special celebrations, students may be asked to change into their PE uniform following Mass.
+This includes those who are lectors for Mass.
 Students in grades or clubs that have a special shirt or sweatshirt, those are to be worn on the same day as decided with the moderator and/or principal.
 Having students choose random days for these t-shirts defeats the purpose of belonging to the group and promoting the organization.